wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-python-create-deploy-flask-app.md

 We'll create a new virtual environment for development purposes (do not add it to the repository).
 Virtual environments in Python are not relocatable, so every developer working on the application will create their own locally.

-Make sure to use the same version of Python that is selected for your web app (in runtime.txt or the **Application Settings** blade of your web app in the Azure Management Portal).
+Make sure to use the same version of Python that is selected for your web app (in runtime.txt or the <!-- deleted by customization **Application Settings** blade of your web app in the Azure Management Portal) --><!-- keep by customization: begin --> site configuration page) <!-- keep by customization: end -->.

 For Python 2.7: